bartvanhoey/AbpBlazorMyTheme/README.md

    git clone https://github.com/abpframework/abp
 ```

-* Once the cloning is done, navigate to the `framework\src` folder of the repository and copy both the `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` and `Volo.Abp.AspNetCore.Components.WebAssembly.Theming` projects into the `src` folder of your project.
+* Once the cloning is done, navigate to the `framework\src` folder of the repository and copy the `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` project into the `src` folder of your project.

 ![src folder structure](images/src_folder_structure.jpg)